The Lake District

 Getting on to the lake is perhaps one of my favourite things to do and a quick dip off the jetty before breakfast is just the thing to blow away the cobwebs and city stresses.
 Waternook and The Great Barn benefit from over half a mile of private lake shoreline and private boathouse and jetty, so access for guests is easy and exclusive.

 If you are a keen fisherman Ullswater is home to Salmon, Brown Trout, Perch, Minnows and the very rare Arctic Char and Schelley fish which have been isolated here since the last Ice Age.
-At Waternook we are only too happy to arrange for private fishing tuition from one of our local qualified instructors.
+At Waternook we are only too happy to arrange for private fishing tuition through one of our local qualified instructors.
 All the fishing equipment you need is provided and fishing can range from fly fishing to bait and line fishing and can take place from our jetty or banks, or if you prefer to head out onto Ullswater, we can hire in motor boats for you and these will be dropped off and collected from our jetty.
 If you are a more advanced fisherman and are bringing your own equipment but need a few extra supplies John Norris in the local market town of Penrith has an extensive range.
 However sometimes even the most advanced of fishermen need to benefit from all the local knowledge so that case let us know and we can arrange for a bespoke fishing guide.

 Photography on the Fells